Olive–Harvey College

 Community college in Chicago, Illinois, U.S.

-Olive–Harvey College is a public municipal community college in South Side, Chicago, Illinois, under the City Colleges of Chicago system.
+Olive–Harvey College is a public municipal community college in the Pullman community area in the far south side of Chicago, Illinois, United States.
+It is part of the City Colleges of Chicago system.

 History

 Olive–Harvey College began serving residents of the South Side in the late 1950s with the opening of the Fenger and Southeast campuses of the City Colleges of Chicago.
 These two campuses were then consolidated and renamed Olive–Harvey College in 1970.
 The 67 acre college is the largest campus of any of the City Colleges.

 The school's name is derived from two Chicagoan Medal of Honor recipients who lost their lives in the Vietnam War: Milton Olive, III, paratrooper, and Carmel B. Harvey, infantryman.
 Both were posthumously awarded the Medal of Honor.

 Besides its main building in the Pullman Community Area, Olive-Harvey also includes the South Chicago Learning Center located at 3055 E. 92nd Street, a facility that provides vocational training, technical training and adult education courses to adults in the Chicago region.